Regularity of anisotropic refinable functions: Existence and smoothness in

 The proof of Proposition \ref{p.U0p} is similar to the one of Proposition~\ref{p.U0}.
 Note that, since $\displaystyle \sum_{k \in \z^s} c_k = m$, the column sums of the matrix $T$ are equal to one.
 Hence, $T$ has at least one eigenvalue one.
 This eigenvalue does not have to be simple.
-Nevertheless, the following result guarantees the correctness of the choice of $U$.
+Nevertheless, Proposition \ref{p.U3p} guarantees that $U$ is well-defined.
 The proof of Proposition \ref{p.U3p} is similar to the one of Proposition~\ref{p.U3}.